o3de/o3de.org/content/docs/user-guide/components/reference/paintbrush/paintbrush.md

 #### Distance

 **Distance** controls the spacing of each circle within the brush stroke as the mouse moves.
-Very specifically, The Distance value represents the total distance the mouse needs to move before applying another circle, so small back-and-forth movements with the mouse can produce circles that are closer together than the Distance value.
-The Distance is a percentage of the circle's size, so a value of 50% will overlap each circle by 50% and a value of 100% will produce exactly non-overlapping circles.
+Specifically, the **Distance** value represents the total distance the mouse needs to move before applying another circle, so small back-and-forth movements with the mouse can produce circles that are closer together than the **Distance** value. **Distance** is a percentage of the circle's size, so a value of 50% will overlap each circle by 50% and a value of 100% will produce exactly non-overlapping circles.
 Values greater than 100% will leave space between each circle.

 | Distance | Illustration |
 | - | - |